ashutoshmjain/gita/src/how.md

 > In the beginning there was `Om` - vibrations of the underlying field.
 First spoken language took birth from this source.
-Just like a river, it gradually filled up the ocean of words - with many languages and many dialects.
+Just like a river, it gradually filled up the ocean of words.
 Humans learnt to talk, but everyone had to individually remember the contextual history.
 >
 > Then we discovered scribing !
 >
 > Published text became the collective memory.
 In Sanskrit, collective memory is called  `Smriti` - written down scriptures.

-This web[^mission] publication aspires to dip into wisdom of  `Bhagvad Gita` - the original `Smriti` - from its history to its timelessness.
+This web[^mission] publication aspires to dip into wisdom of  `Bhagvad Gita` - the first `Smriti` - from its history to its timelessness.
 It is a "clean internet" publication.

 `Arjun uvaach` - the name of this publication - means `Arjuna` said.

 <div style="padding-left:40px;font-size:0.9em;">

-`Arjuna` was a life-long friend and student of `Krishna`.
+`Arjuna` was a life-long friend, and student of `Krishna`.
 His voice stands for the questions we mortals have when tested and confused.
 And also the magical discernment once `Krishna` unveiled knowledge unto him.
-Their conversation, amidst the battlefield, is among the most potent narratives ever penned down - `Bhagvad Gita` - gods' song!
+Their conversation, amidst the battlefield of Kurukshetra, is among the most potent narratives ever penned down - `Bhagvad Gita` - gods' song!

 At the end of this conversation, `Arjuna` said :

 > `Nashto Moha , Smritir Labdha !`
 >
 > [I am] devoid off of illusions, [I] attained the universal wisdom - the collective memory!

 It is not uncommon to experience a momentary relief from cyclic illusions (`Moha`).
 Such instances - normally a deep loss - often lead to depression.
 They leave the disillusioned in a vacuum. `Gita` on the other hand, spotlights truth through wisdom embedded in our intelligence (`Smriti`).
-Just the way large language models are trained on scrapes from internet, our intelligence emerges from `smrities` - timeless books. `Gita` gives us tools to open the door to the very basis of our intelligence.
+Just the way large language models are trained on scrapes from internet, our intelligence is trained on `smrities` - timeless books. `Gita` gives us tools to open the doors to the very basis of our intelligence - our soul (`Atma`).
 Instead of a run to exit (`sanyasa`), `Gita` welcomes the precious gift we all are endowed with - human experience.
 In doing that, it provisions lasting peace and worldly success - a win-win.

 </div>

 `Gita` is for everyone - it is not religion, race, profession or place specific.
+It is not even an ideology in terms of renunciation or materialism.
+In that, it takes our mind to place of freedom, rather than the jail of a rabbit hole.

 # Orthogonal publication:

 `Arjun Uvaach` isn't a periodic publication.
 We don't have new articles every week - or on monthly basis.
 Instead, a new version of existing articles is published.
-An iterative approach to refine the text and the insights therein.
+An iterative approach to refine the text, and the insights therein.
 I call this approach "Orthogonal Publishing".
-The idea is to revisit every article as many times as possible to see if there are new insights.
+The idea is to revisit articles as many times as possible to see if there are new insights.
 Repeat the process many times so that articles start relating to each other and finally take the shape of a well formed book.
 The side hustle is to capture the changes in a git repository -  to visualize the conversion of information into knowledge.

-A summary of changes are listed in the [changeLog](./changeLog.md) every week.
+A summary of weekly changes are listed in the [changeLog](./changeLog.md) every week.

 ## Navigation and icons: